Our Man in Marrakesh: Production

 Writer Yeldham and director Sharp were both Australians who worked several times with Harry Alan Towers.
 Sharp said "it had a cast which showed you where the money had come from."
 The film was shot in Morocco using "frozen" funds owed to Warner Bros.
 Sharp says just before filming started Warner's revealed that the exchange rate meant their funds would not cover the cost for the whole film so Towers had to scramble to raise additional financing.
 This involved Towers arranging for suitcases of cash to be smuggled into the country.

 Reception

 Our Man in Marrakesh opened in London on 5 May 1966, the same day as A Man Could Get Killed and the day before Modesty Blaise.
-This caused the critic in The Times to write a combined review titled "Humorous variations on theme of the secret agent", where Our Man in Marrakesh is noted for having a story similar to A Man Could Get Killed, but comparatively lacking in wit.
-However, the film gets some credit for a colourful chase through Marrakesh's dyers' quarter.
+This caused the critic in The Times to write a combined review titled "Humorous variations on theme of the secret agent", where Our Man in Marrakesh is noted for having a story similar to A Man Could Get Killed.
+The reviewer wrote: "There are one or two nice ideas, like the chase through the dyers’ quarter, with skeins of boldly-coloured wool impeding pursuer and pursued.
+But the dialogue is mostly so clod-hopping, especially when it tries to be funny, and is delivered so portentously, that director Don Sharp’s occasional pretty pictures fail noticeably to lighten the load."

+The Monthly Film Bulletin wrote: "Nicely photographed on location and kept moving at a spanking pace, this is a spy spoof that works because it keeps the thread of the plot well in hand, spreads a few plausible red herrings, and on its own absurd level suspends disbelief without sending up the lunatic conventions.
+Tony Randall is a pleasantly reluctant hero, the two young women are outstandingly glamorous, Herbert Lom is sinister and suave, and the supporting cast of British stalwarts does its usual stuff with reliability and competence.
+There is also a 'small bonus in the belated but splendidly characteristic appearance of Terry-Thomas as the Anglophile Arab."

+Tony Sloman in The Radio Times Guide to Films gave the film 2/5 stars, writing: "The excellent Tony Randall stars as an American tourist caught up in spy antics in Morocco.
+The scenery is fabulous and the second-rung supporting cast fun to watch, but the script and production budget would defeat the hardiest director.
+Still, veteran professionals such as Herbert Lom, Wilfrid Hyde White and Terry-Thomas do what they can with the material, and Klaus Kinski and John Le Mesurier turn up, too."